 The response was immediate!
 Within hours, editors were phoning up to ask if the graphic was going to be a regular feature.
 Since then the series for print has continued without interruption.

-Over the years the style has changed as shown.
-The colours used in 1996 also seem strange today.
-At that time colour presses were still very new and vibration when printing at speed for newspapers meant the CMYK plates were often slightly out of sync.
+Over the years, the style has changed as shown.
+The colours used in 1996 seem strange today.
+At that time, colour presses were still very new and vibration when printing at speed for newspapers meant the CMYK plates were often slightly out of sync.
 This produced a halo around an object if it’s colour was produced by dots on the different plates.
 Using pure magenta or cyan avoided this.